-The Faculty of Health and Social Care is committed to producing excellent research to inform evidence based practice and the health and wellbeing of people locally, nationally and internationally.
+The Faculty of Health, Social Care & Medicine is committed to producing excellent research to inform evidence based practice and the health and wellbeing of people locally, nationally and internationally.

 We are committed to supporting health care professionals to develop their research potential through a range of postgraduate programmes.
 This includes support for NIHR internships and fellowships.
 Please email [email protected] for further information.

 Our research spans three cross–faculty clusters all of which bring together researchers from all Schools with common interests and complementary expertise.